GuillaumeAmat/knuckle/README.md

 Add the generated configuration files to your versionning system, like before, and your done!

-It is really important to `knuckle up` every time you upgrade Knuckle or want to overwrite its default configurations.
+It is really important to `knuckle up` every time you upgrade Knuckle or want to overwrite its configurations.

 In the early stages of Knuckle no files were created in your project.
 It seems handy at first but the big caveat is that your IDE can't see the tools configuration...
 More informations in the [FAQ section](#frequently-asked-questions).